GEORGE MATSUMOTO, FAIA (1922-2016)

 2012 rendering by David Hill from an original site plan showing Lots 18, 19, and half of 20, Ridgewood Addition, Raleigh.
 That locates to 3437 Churchill Road, which was owned in 1954 by MB and Elsie Mizelle.
 As shown from the bottom photo, they clearly went in another direction.

 1955 - The Thomas and Marian Hicks House, 718 Evergreen Road, Rocky Mount NC.
-Top photo: The original configuration of the rear facing the Tar River, taken during construction.
-Next photo: The original configuration of the front, with the garage serving to make the rest of the residence private, taken during construction.
-Next photo: Daughter Janet Hicks (April 1957) on the outdoor patio platform they called "the coffin."
-Next photo: Tom Hicks (June 1959) in the kitchen.
+Photos inclue daughter Janet Hicks (April 1957) on the outdoor patio platform they called "the coffin" and father Tom Hicks (June 1959) in the kitchen.
 The features such as press-to-open teak cabinets, black countertops, and pass-throughs from the open-style kitchen to the outside were all revolutionary at the time.
-Next two smaller photos: The Hicks added a bedroom and bathroom on the side of the house facing the Tar River plus a traditional roof on top of the flat roof which also gave them an attic.
+The Hicks added a bedroom and bathroom on the side of the house facing the river plus a traditional roof on top of the flat roof which gave them an attic.

 Sold in 2003 to Lewis and Nancy Thorp.
-The adjacent Tar River flooded and caused considerable damage.
-The Thorps did unfortunate repairs, painting the original wood built-ins white.
-Some of the iconic 50's bathroom features survive such as a blue tile shower and an alien-looking heat lamp, above.
+The Thorps did unfortunate repairs, painting the original black walnut, Philippine mahogany, samara, and Japanese nakora built-ins white.
+Some iconic 50's bathroom features survive such as a blue tile shower and an alien-looking heat lamp, above.
 Deeded to heirs.
-Sold in 2018 to Lynne and Robert G. Anderson Jr., who did a complete restoration; including new roof; removal of a 1970's addition
+Sold in 2018 to Lynne and Robert G. Anderson Jr., who in 2019 are completing a restoration that includes removal of the traditional roof and rear addition, as well as restoration of the painted built-ins and paneling, bottom photo.

 1957 - The Eric and Jeannette Lipman Residence, 5310 Riverside Drive, Richmond VA.
 B/W photos from MidCentArc.
 Color photos by Ryan Tevebaugh.
 Featured on the cover of Progressive Architecture, March 1959.
 Won an AIA North Carolina design award.
 Featured in the book Contemporary Houses Evaluated by Their Owners (1961).
 Garage and bedroom addition around 1998.
 Sold for the first time in 2017.